LemonLDAPNG/puppet-lemonldap-ng/README.md

 ## Module Description

-Installation can be done for RedHat or Debian, and Apache or Nginx.
+Installation can be done on RedHat and Debian systems, alongside Apache or Nginx.

 Default SSO domain can also be configured.